mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 Improved
 ########

-- BASISReduction now permits the user to exclude a contigous time segment from the reduction process
+- BASISReduction now permits the user to exclude a contiguous time segment from the reduction process

 Vesuvio
 -------